YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 Ed Cheetal worked with Alan Kay on the Flex machine project in 1967, which was an early exploration into personal computing concepts.
 This project is noted as part of the lineage that led to more sophisticated developments at Xerox PARC.

-### *Wes Clark* (Link Machine)
+### *Wes Clark* (LINC Machine)
-Wes Clark designed the Link machine, considered by some as the first personal computer.
+Wes Clark designed the LINC machine, considered by some as the first personal computer.
 Kay mentions him in the context of early computing innovations that influenced his own thinking about personal and accessible computing devices.

 ### *Ivan Sutherland* (Sketchpad, MIT)